-A traditional European snowball cookie, pfeffernuse are crunchy and robustly spiced.
-Despite the literal “pepper nuts” translation of the name, these cookies are nut free!
+Pfeffernusse are traditional European snowball cookies, crunchy and robustly spiced.
+Despite the literal “pepper nuts” translation of the name, these tasty holiday cookies are nut free!

 When I was a kid, my Aunt Jane would buy a package of Archway brand Pfeffernusse cookies to share.
 They were her favorite Christmas cookie.
 For that very reason, I was thrilled when she would share them with me.